sourcesnow/xpspl/docs/api/emit.rst

     This will execute all processes and interruptions installed to the signal.

-    A ``SIG`` object is returned.
+    The executed ``SIG`` object is returned.

     .. note::

-       When emitting unique signals, i.e. complex, routines or user defined the unique sig object must be given that was used to install any sig handlers.
+       When emitting unique signals, e.g.. complex, routines or defined uniques the unique sig object installed must be given.

     Once a signal is emitted the following execution chain takes place.